17/06/2020, 10:30 am - 12:00 pm

 “the Council will lead by example and seek to be net zero carbon by 2030 – again ensuring that this is just – taking communities with us,” – Birmingham City Council Climate Emergency Declaration.

 This workshop will explore what we can learn from Covid-19, in particular the lessons for a just transition to net zero carbon for Birmingham.
-We’ll begin with an introduction from Dr Ewan Hamnett (a retired Birmingham GP and expert on active wellbeing), which will then be thrown open to further contributions and discussion by participants.
+We’ll begin with an introduction from Dr Ewan Hamnett (a retired Birmingham GP and expert on active wellbeing).
+Dr Peter Rookes (Co-ordinator BCF Faiths Promoting Health and Well-being network and BVSC Trustee) will provide an overview on some of the faith community and BVSC members’ responses to the Covid emergency.
+The meeting will then be thrown open to further contributions and discussion by participants.

 The workshop will be feeding views and ideas from Birmingham’s communities into the City Council R20 Climate Emergency Taskforce.
 In particular, Footsteps would like to hear stories from communities and provide the Taskforce with a view from the grassroots of what is needed and examples of what is already working well.